 Bram Devlies

-Bram Devlies, attorney at law, is a member of the Loyens & Loeff Energy & Utilities and Competition & Regulatory Teams in Belgium.
-He is an associate in our Brussels office.
+Bram Devlies, attorney at law, is a counsel of the Energy & Infrastructure practice group in our office in Belgium.

 Brams' practice focuses on the energy sector, including in particular renewable energy projects (solar/PV, onshore and offshore wind, biomass/biosteam), security of supply (capacity mechanisms and strategic reserves), grid tariffs, subsidy mechanisms (such as green energy certificates including State aid issues), production and supply licences, district heating, agreements (including corporate Power Purchase Agreements (PPAs) and FIDIC agreements) and oil and gas regulations.